An Indigent Defendant is Entitled to a Court-Appointed Lawyer, Not a Lawyer of His Choice

 If you are charged with a crime and facing the possibility of time in jail or prison, and you cannot afford to hire a retained criminal defense attorney, you are entitled to an attorney at public expense.
-If you cannot afford an attorney, the court must appoint one for you.
-If you are arrested, arraigned, or appear for the first time in court on a criminal charge, the court will ask you if you can afford your own lawyer or if you need one appointed for you.
+If you cannot afford an attorney, the court must appoint one.
+If you are arrested, arraigned, or appear in court for the first time on a criminal charge, the court will ask if you can afford a private criminal defense lawyer or need one appointed.
+Although you can get a court-appointed lawyer if you are indigent, the only way to get a lawyer of your choice is to retain a criminal defense lawyer privately.

 What do I say to get a court-appointed lawyer?

-When you request court-appointed counsel, the court will provide you a form to complete by listing all of your assets and debts.
+When you request court-appointed counsel, the court will provide you with a form to complete by listing all of your assets and debts.
 The judge assigned to your case will review the form and determine your eligibility for court-appointed counsel.
 If you qualify, you are entitled to representation at court expense.
+To get a court-appointed lawyer, the defendant must be “indigent.”
+Indigent means lacking the financial means that if they hired a lawyer, they would be unable to provide for their basic necessities, such as food, shelter, clothing, and medical care.

 Is a court-appointed lawyer free?

 An appointed lawyer is “free,” but only at first.
 Court-appointed lawyers are paid one of three ways.
-Some appointed attorneys are paid an amount that depends on the services that are provided.
-In other cases, a lawyer or law firm may be hired on a contract basis, and fees are predetermined, not dependent on time or the services provided.
+Some appointed attorneys are paid an amount that depends on the services provided.
+In other cases, a lawyer or law firm may be hired on a contract basis, and fees are predetermined, not dependent on time or services provided.
 Finally, some defense lawyers are hired on a contract basis, and their compensation remains constant regardless of the number of clients or the quality of services provided.
-In each of these cases, the court-appointed lawyers are paid by the court, a city, or a county.
+In each case, the court-appointed lawyers are paid by the court, a city, or a county.

 You will be ordered to reimburse the court for the cost or a portion of the cost of the appointed lawyer once your case is completed.
 In other words, there may not be an upfront fee for a court-appointed lawyer; however, the indigent defendant is then ordered to reimburse the government for the cost of the lawyer when the case is over.
 The biggest concern for individuals who utilize the services of appointed counsel is that they can be held in contempt or charged with a probation violation if the appointed lawyers are not repaid.